 - 2013 European Survey Research Association (ESRA) Early Career Researcher award

-My research focuses on data science methodology, in particular the problem of measurement in the social sciences.
-To draw accurate substantive conclusions, social scientists need to measure human behavior and opinions reliably and validly.
+My research focuses on data science methodology, in particular the problem of measurement in the social and health sciences.
+To draw accurate substantive conclusions, applied scientists need to measure things like human behavior and opinions reliably and validly.
 Where this ideal is unattainable, the extent of the problem should be known so it can be accounted for in the substantive analysis.
 My research has contributed to this by:

 - Estimating measurement error in hundreds of survey questions from the European Social Survey and creating a meta-analysis that predicts the extent of such errors;